- Managing BEB

 EYE DROPS AND GELS FOR DRY EYES

-Most sufferers of BEB are initially diagnosed as having a dry eye condition.
-This in itself is usually correct but the BEB is often not recognised or known about.
+Many sufferers of BEB are initially diagnosed as having a dry eye condition.
+This in itself is usually correct but BEB is often not recognised or known about.
 Whilst we are aiming to address this knowledge gap, eye drops are still a useful treatment for the dry eye component although they won’t fix the blepharospasm.

 There are many different brands of eye drops and gels available.
 Some drops also come in spray form.
 Eye drops and ointments can be broken down into two categories: over-the-counter eye drops and prescription eye drops.